 Single tenancy model — a rustic cottage with maximum isolation

 According to the single tenancy model, all customers, users, or organizations use a separate instance of the same application.
-One of the main specifics of this model is full isolation: everyone has their own app, database, resources, and entire infrastructure.
+One of the main specifics of this model is full isolation: everyone has their app, database, resources, and entire infrastructure.

 Data is stored in separate cells, so no tenants can access, view, or somehow manage other tenants’ data.

 A single-tenant architecture lays the perfect grounds for fully customizable and private software environments.
-Customers may choose whether and when to update the app, and can do it manually.
+Customers may choose whether and when to update the app and can do it manually.

 A single-tenant app is like a cottage in the woods.
-You and your family use it entirely for your own purposes.
+You and your family use it entirely for your purposes.
 You have no neighbors, and you decide to do renovations when you have enough time and money.
 If the roof leaks after a summer storm, there’s no one to fix the issue for you.

 Let’s take a closer look at the specifics of a single-tenant architecture.